Last Quarter on

 Moon after descending node

-3 days after descending node on 30 January 2043 at 09:53 in ♎ Libra.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 13 February 2043 at 07:12 in ♈ Aries.
+3 days after descending node on 30 January 2043 at 09:53 in ♎ Libra the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 13 February 2043 at 07:12 in ♈ Aries.

 Moon before southern standstill

-10 days since the previous standstill on 22 January 2043 at 21:28 in ♊ Gemini when the Moon has reached North declination of ∠28.367°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-28.451° at the point of next southern standstill on 6 February 2043 at 04:21 in ♑ Capricorn.
+10 days since the last northern standstill on 22 January 2043 at 21:28 in ♊ Gemini when the Moon has reached North declination of ∠28.367° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-28.451° at the point of next southern standstill on 6 February 2043 at 04:21 in ♑ Capricorn.

 Syzygy in 7 days